isabella232/sfcc-helpcenter/content/md/find-data/where-categories.md

 ![Product categories](../img/sfcc-where-product-categories.png)

 :::info
-Depending on the [configuration of your cartridge](06-categories-configuration.html), you will find  which categories are onlinein the `Status` column.
+Depending on the [configuration of your cartridge](06-categories-configuration.html), you will find  which categories are online in the `Status` column.
 :::